 1) All the currently approved commercially available crops that have been brought about via modern molecular genetic engineering techniques are at least as safe to consume (and are at least as safe for the environment) as their corresponding non-GE counterparts.

 2) There is nothing about the process of modern genetic engineering that makes unpredicted dangers any more intrinsically likely than would be the case with other methods of altering an organism’s genome (I.e. Selective breeding radiation mutagenesis, polyploidy or wide cross hybridization).

-I can go into greater depth on point two in a later post, but insofar as point one is concerned, there is a formidable body of evidence to corroborate that conclusion, and an international scientific consensus based on it.
+I go into greater depth on point two and how we know it in the following post, but insofar as point one is concerned, there is a formidable body of evidence to corroborate that conclusion, and an international scientific consensus based on it.
 Let’s take an overview of the evidence for this.

 According to this assessment of the health impact of GM plant diets in long-term and multigenerational animal feeding trials: a literature review.

 “Results from all the 24 studies do not suggest any health hazards and, in general, there were no statistically significant differences within parameters observed.
 However, some small differences were observed, though these fell within the normal variation range of the considered parameter and thus had no biological or toxicological significance.
 If required, a 90-day feeding study performed in rodents, according to the OECD Test Guideline, is generally considered sufficient in order to evaluate the health effects of GM feed.
 The studies reviewed present evidence to show that GM plants are nutritionally equivalent to their non-GM counterparts and can be safely used in food and feed.”